Can a Duck Be a Service Animal?

 Hearing dogs can be any breed, but most are small, so they can fit easily on a lap.
 Some service animals work in more unusual roles.

-ALSO READ: Can a Duck Live With Chickens?
+ALSO READ: Can Dogs Eat Duck Eggs?

 For example, there are diabetic alert dogs that use their keen sense of smell to detect when their owner’s blood sugar is too high or too low.